Hurleyworks/ValueMap/README.md

 # ValueMap
-A container for Any objects
+A container for Poco::Any objects